MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

    limitations under the License.  -->
 # Edit files with Workspaces (Filesystem tab)

+Use the **Filesystem** tab in the **Sources** tool to define a workspace, to save DevTools changes in your source code files rather than only in a transient copy of the files that are returned by the web server.

 This tutorial provides hands-on practice in setting up and using a workspace in DevTools.
-After you add files to a workspace changes that you make in your source code with DevTools are saved on your local computer.
-These changes are saved  after you refresh the webpage.
+After you add files to a workspace, changes that you make in your source code by using DevTools are saved on your local computer.
+These changes are preserved across page refreshes.

 To refresh your knowledge of the technologies used, see the following articles: